Frequently Asked Questions

 CANS - steel/tin cans, aluminum cans, all California Redemption containers, EMPTY paint and aerosol cans.

 BOTTLES AND JARS - glass or plastic bottles and jars, all California Redemption containers.
 For more information, click here.

 Please do not fill your recycling cart so full that the lid will not close.
 Blowing litter contaminates and clogs waterways and storm drains.
-An additional recycling cart is available at no charge, contact Allied Waste Services at (619) 421-9400.
+An additional recycling cart is available at no charge, contact Republic Services at (619) 421-9400.

 5. Can I drain my swimming pool?

 Yes.
 Pool water may be drained into the storm water drainage system only under the following conditions:

 Must be free of all chemicals including hydrogen peroxide based products or dechlorinating products

 Must be free of all debris and vegetation

 Must have an acceptable pH of 7-8